-- o Maximum principal amount
+- Maximum principal amount

-- o Maximum interest rate
+- Maximum interest rate

 - Minimum purchase price

 - Term of financing

-So long as the parameters can be met with in the time frame approved by the Council and contained in the ordinance (one year from the date of the ordinance), approval of the Bond Ordinance will be the only official action taken by the Council to authorize the Bonds.
-If the Bonds cannot be sold within these parameters or within one year from the effective date of the Bond Ordinance, the authority to issue the Bonds will lapse and the authorization will need to be brought back to Council for consideration.
+So long as the parameters can be met with in the time frame approved by the Council and contained in the ordinance (one year from the date of the ordinance), approval of proposed Ordinance No. 832 will be the only official action taken by the Council to authorize the Bonds.
+If the Bonds cannot be sold within these parameters or within one year from the effective date of the ordinance, the authority to issue the Bonds will lapse and the authorization will need to be brought back to Council for consideration.